kubos/kubos/docs/sdk-project-config.rst

     SDIO support

     `There are no configuration properties for this object.
-It simply enable the use of the HAL SDIO library`
+It simply enables the use of the HAL SDIO library`

     **Example**::